SkyPet/SkyPetDesktop/README.md

 ##Skypet Electron
 This package uses the Skypet GUI repository for the html.
 There are a number of scripts to run to get everything in order.
 First, run

-`node copyPackage.js`.
+`./setup.sh`.

-This will create a "package.json" with the necessary dependencies and scripts.
+This will create a "package.json" with the necessary dependencies and scripts and clone the SkyPet dependencies.
 We need to now install the dependencies:

 `npm install`